As Janice Rothschild Blumberg saw it, Jan. 6, 2021 started out as a very fine day.

-By early that afternoon, Raphael Warnock had claimed election as the first Black U.S. senator from Georgia and Jon Ossoff was on his way to becoming the state’s first Jewish member of the U.S. Senate.
-Taken together, their election meant the Republicans would lose their senate majority and Democrats would control the national government.
+By early that afternoon, Raphael Warnock had claimed victory as the first Black U.S. senator from Georgia, and Jon Ossoff was on his way to becoming the state’s first Jewish member of the U.S. Senate.
+Taken together, their election meant the Republicans would lose their senate majority, and Democrats would control the national government.

 “I am ecstatically happy,” Blumberg said during a phone chat early that afternoon.
 “It couldn’t be better.
 It’s wonderful.”